SahilGothoskar/AED_5100/README.md

 We can retreive the data or an entry of an employee by searching for the name,email,cell phone and other unique fields.

 3) Update -
+We can update name,id,start date,title and other fields using update functionality.

+4) Delete -
+Delete unnecessary or unwanted data by delete button.

+- Sahil Gothoskar NEUID - 002775631